andrasq/node-microrest/MANUAL.md

 If the body is a `string` or `Buffer`, it will be sent as-is; all else will be json-encoded first.

-`sendRespone` handles headers efficiently and is a fast, low overhead function.
+`sendResponse` handles headers efficiently and is a fast, low overhead function.

 ### mw.buildParseQuery( [options] )